Single Blog Title

 Online

-Five leading scholars and prolific authors have joined forces to explore a set of urgent and complex questions: When did data-for-accountability emerge as a governing tool in education?
+Five leading scholars explore a set of urgent and complex questions: When did data-for-accountability emerge as a governing tool in education?
 How has it evolved over time and across regions?
 Who benefits from the datafication of education—and who loses out?
 This co-authored book traces the rise of student testing, performance-based evaluation, and governance by numbers.
 Drawing on a variety of methods, theories, and disciplines, the co-authors demonstrate how these instruments have taken root globally, why they persist, and how their meanings and effects vary across policy contexts.
-This book is essential reading for scholars and practitioners in comparative education, sociology of education, policy studies, and international relations.
+This book launch will be of interest to scholars and practitioners across the fields of comparative education, sociology of education, policy studies, and international relations.

 About Authors